lelegard/arm-cpusysregs/README.md

 See more details in:

-- The `apps` subdirectory for other command line tools.
+- The [apps](apps) subdirectory for other command line tools.
-- The `kernel` subdirectory for programming guidelines.
+- The [kernel](kernel) subdirectory for programming guidelines.

 ## Focus on Pointer Authentication Code (PAC)

 One of the motivations for this project was a better understanding of the Pointer Authentication Code (PAC) feature, as introduced in the Armv8.3-A architecture.
-PAC is one of the clever "defensive security" features which were designed by Arm (the other one is BTI, the Branch Target Indentification).
+PAC is one of the clever "defensive security" features which were designed by Arm (the other one is BTI, the Branch Target Indentification in Armv8.5-A).

 Understanding PAC is harder than it may seem.
 There are many configuration options which depend on the operating system or the platform.
 Predicting the